+Key consideration1:

-Key consideration1: ZCE eliminates principal risk by a delivery versus payment --------------------- -- mechanism in the CCP clearing business.
+ZCE eliminates principal risk by a delivery versus payment

-An FMI that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI settles on a gross or net basis and when finality occurs.
+An FMI that is an mechanism in the CCP clearing business.

+exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI settles on a gross or net basis and when ofinality occurs.